2026-2027 ERAS Residency Application Guide

 1 | Residency Interviews

 Interview season for residency programs begins in October and lasts until February.
-Don’t stray too far from your computer or phone during this time as ideal interview slots fill up fast.
-Keep your calendar updated at all times so that you can pick optimal dates as soon as they become available.
+Don’t stray too far from your computer or phone during this time, as ideal interview slots fill up fast.
+Keep your calendar up to date so you can pick the optimal dates as soon as they become available.

 2 | Matched Through NRMP (National Residency Match Program)